thesephist/x-oak-klisp/README.md

 4950
 ```

-Klisp supports common string/list operations and macros like the [threading macros](https://clojure.org/guides/threading_macros) `->` and `->>`, which makes certain kinds of programs very pleasant to write and easy to read.
+Klisp supports common string/list operations and macros like the [threading macros](https://clojure.org/guides/threading_macros) `->` and `->>`, which make certain kinds of programs very pleasant to write and easy to read.
 The repl supports multi-line input for more complex expressions.

 ```clj
 λ (-> 'Hello Klisp!'